dansholds/grapple-comps-min/content/posts/15159-compnet-miami-winter-championship-2024-gi-no-gi.md

 Interested in collaborating with us and contributing to developing a fantastic tournament experience for participants, coaches, and families?
 Click here to submit your tournament staff application.

-Date: Saturday, Mach, 2nd, 2024
+Date- Saturday, Mach, 2nd, 2024

-The gates open at 7:30 am, and the tournament begins at 9:00 am.
+The gates open at 7-30 am, and the tournament begins at 9-00 am.
 A detailed event schedule will be released a few days prior to the tournament.

-Venue: Shelton Academy, Doral, FL.
+Venue- Shelton Academy, Doral, FL.

 9455 NW 40th Street Rd, Doral, FL 33178